juliankylesoliva/DragonMage/README.md

 https://www.newgrounds.com/portal/view/935109

-**COPYRIGHT NOTICE: At the moment, this repository has no licence.**
+**COPYRIGHT NOTICE: At the moment, this repository has no license.**

 https://choosealicense.com/no-permission/